 Use Your Local Chamber of Commerce

-Some Chamber of Commerce chapters also have agreements with local papers or local elected officials on having them attend business openings.
+Some Chamber of Commerce chapters also have agreements with local papers or local elected officials to have them attend business openings.
 Having your event documented in the local newspaper is a great way to boost visibility.
-Really, there is no downside to contacting your town’s Chamber of Commerce and working with them to plan your event.

 Once your business is open, the work has just begun.
-You will need to put continuous effort in to advertising your juice bar and attracting customers.
-Your online reputation can be the deciding factor on whether or not a customer will try your business.
+You will need to put continuous effort into advertising your juice bar and attracting customers through marketing.

 Manage Online Reviews